 How does it feel to know that you will be studying at the prestigious Dance Theatre of Harlem Summer Dance Intensive?
 What are your expectations?

 Dance Theatre of Harlem is an amazing dance school, and I feel so honored to be attending their summer intensive.
 All of their dancers have so much talent!
-I know there is a lot to learn from them.
-I am very excited because this will be my first time doing something like this, so I’m not quite sure what it will be like.
-I am expecting to learn so much and to leave a better dancer than I was before.
+I am excited because this will be my first time doing something like this and not quite sure what it will be like.
+Likewise, I am expecting to learn so much and leave a better dancer than I was before.

 Who are your role models and why?

 One of my role models is Ms.Virginia Johnson.
 She has had such a long career in dance and probably knows more about the industry than many people in the world since she has devoted so much time to performing and teaching.
-Another roll model I have is Dawn Branch, my modern instructor.
+Another is Dawn Branch, my modern instructor.
 I have trained with her for four years.
-After I began working with her, I grew so much.
-She is an amazing teacher and choreographer and has helped me in so many ways to become a better dancer.
-She always pushes me to do my best, and I would never have made it to where I am now if it weren’t for her.
+She is an amazing teacher and choreographer, helped me in so many ways to become a better dancer and always pushes me to do my best.

 What would you do if you were granted three dance-related wishes?